emard/wifi_jtag/README.md

 # Speed

-JTAG Upload is slow, mainly because there's network traffic with short packets of 2-3 bytes sent to and from WIFI-JTAG.
+JTAG upload is slow because OpenOCD creates network traffic with short packets of 1-3 bytes sending to and from WIFI-JTAG.
-Switching from WIFI receive to transmit is slow and that's main reason for lack of decent speed.
+Switching direction from receive to transmit takes lot of time (100-300 ms).
+This is main reason for lack of decent speed.

 1.4MB SVF to Xilinx in 90 seconds.